tienshiao/voom/README.md

 - Add comments on any line
 - Track files as viewed with progress indicator
 - Generate markdown prompts from comments for AI coding assistants
+- **No Feedback option** to exit without generating a prompt
 - Single-file mode for large diffs (auto-enabled for 30+ files or 1500+ changed lines, with keyboard navigation via ←/→)
+- Mobile-responsive design

 ## Requirements